arrowse/theforge/src/weeks/weekq2.8.md

 published: true
 ---

-I have a tendency to work on projects with frameworks I'm already familiar with rather than breaking into new territory, early on in my brainstorming process I found many of the ideas I was coming up with were overly focused on software, so to push myself I decided to limit myself to a mechanical public art display.
+Throughout the brainstorming process, I noticed that most of my ideas were overly software-centric.
+To break out of this shell I decided to start from a physical project and add electronics in later, focusing more on the artistic aspects and mechanical execution and less on what I'm already fammiliar with.

 Given my love for sea life, what better than jellyfish?